ATMPA: Attacking Machine Learning-based Malware Visualization Detection Methods via Adversarial Examples: Methodology

-Feature extraction and data reduction are commonly used in numerical models, therefore malware may exist within the real world data samples due to the specificity and camouflage.
-Introducing AEs is of high possibility to produce the opposite result against the original results, which leads to severe security threat \cite{akhtar2018threat}.
-To ideally demonstrate such vulnerability, we propose an Adversarial Texture Malware Perturbation Attack (ATMPA) method in this paper.
-Our proposal is used to interfere with several ML-based visualization detectors.
-In the following, we first introduce the proposed ATMPA method and corresponding application schemes, then describe the generation of malware AEs based on the proposed ATMPA.
+Feature extraction and data reduction are commonly used in ML models, therefore malware may exist within the real world data samples due to the specificity and camouflage.
+In particular, the introduction of AEs is of high possibility to produce the opposite result against the original results, which leads to severe security threat \cite{aeZhang2019}.
+To demonstrate such vulnerability, we propose the ATMPA method to interfere with several ML-based visualization detectors.